QLD Workplace Bullying Lawyers Brisbane

 Try to Resolve Matters Yourself

-Attempt to resolve workplace difficulties with your employer.
-Inform them of your concerns and request action from them.
+Try to resolve work difficulties with your boss.
+Tell them about your concerns and request action.

 Take Legal Action

-Other options are available if your employer has failed to address workplace bullying appropriately, like contacting our workers' compensation team.
+Other options are available if your employer fails to address workplace bullying appropriately, like contacting workers' compensation experts.

-A group shot of workplace bullying and harassment lawyers
+A group pic of experienced workplace bullying lawyers Brisbane

 If your WorkCover claim is approved, you may be eligible for weekly payments for your time off work, reimbursement of your medical and similar expenses, and, in some situations, a lump sum payment for permanent impairment.